-If you are at another school and wish to apply to the Dixie Sixth Form, you will need to obtain an application form from the school and, when completed, return it to us as soon as possible.
-External candidates will then be invited to school for an interview with the Headmaster and Head of Sixth Form.
-Offers of places will be based on the interview and a reference from your present school, subject to you achieving suitable grades at GCSE.
+If you are at another school and wish to apply to the Dixie Sixth Form, you will need to obtain an application form from the school (or the school website) and return it to us as soon as possible.
+Offers of places will be based on a reference from your present school, subject to you achieving suitable grades at GCSE.